Quorum sensing: Modifications

 As mentioned before, N-acyl-homoserine lactones (AHL) are the quorum sensing signaling molecules of the gram-negative bacteria.
 However, these molecules may have different functional groups on their acyl chain, and also a different length of acyl chain.
 Therefore, there exist many different AHL signaling molecules, for example, 3-oxododecanoyl-L-homoserine lactone (3OC12-HSL) or 3-hydroxydodecanoyl-L-homoserine lactone (3OHC12-HSL).
 The modification of those quorum sensing (QS) signaling molecules is another sort of quorum quenching.
 This can be carried out by an oxidoreductase activity.
 As an example, we will discuss the interaction between a host, Hydra vulgaris, and the main colonizer of its epithelial cell surfaces, Curvibacter spp.
 Those bacteria produce 3-oxo-HSL quorum sensing molecules.
 However, the oxidoreductase activity of the polyp Hydra is able to modify the 3-oxo-HSL into their 3-hydroxy-HSL counterparts.
 We can characterize this as quorum quenching since there is an interference with quorum sensing molecules.
 In this case, the outcomes differ from simple QS inactivation: the host modification results in a phenotypic switch of Curvibacter, which modifies its ability to colonize the epithelial cell surfaces of H. vulgaris.

 Applications

 Applications of quorum quenching that have been exploited by humans include the use of AHL-degrading bacteria in aquacultures to limit the spread of diseases in aquatic populations of fish, mollusks and crustaceans.
 This technique has also been translated to agriculture, to restrict the spread of pathogenic bacteria that use quorum sensing in plants.
 Anti-biofouling is another process that exploits quorum quenching bacteria to mediate the dissociation of unwanted biofilms aggregating on wet surfaces, such as medical devices, transportation infrastructure and water systems.
 Quorum quenching is recently studied for the control of fouling and emerging contaminants in electro membrane bioreactors (eMBRs) for the advanced treatment of wastewater.
-Extracts of several tradtional medicinal herbs display quorum quenching acivity, and have potential antibacterial applications.
+Extracts of several traditional medicinal herbs display quorum quenching activity, and have potential antibacterial applications.